giraone/reactor-kafka/README.md

 2. send(receive().map(r -> transform(r)))
 3. receive().groupBy(partition).flatMap(r -> send(transform(r)).sample().concatMap(s -> s.commit())

-Solution 1 does not start, when there are older, but no new events.
+Solution 1 and 3 do not start, when there are older events in topic, but no new events arrive!!!

 ### Threading